-The NCDOT designated detour route from Davis Drive is left on Morrisville Carpenter Road, then left on NC 54.
-The detour from NC 54 is right on Morrisville Carpenter Road, then right on Davis Drive.
+The NCDOT designated detour route from Davis Drive is left on Morrisville-Carpenter Road, then left on NC 54.
+The detour from NC 54/Chapel Hill Road is right on Morrisville-Carpenter Road, then right on Davis Drive.
 Signs will be in place alerting drivers of the closure as well as directions for detour routes.
-To maintain safety and assist with the flow of traffic, Church Street and Page Street will be closed at Morrisville Carpenter Road.
-Church Street traffic will be routed to Jeremiah Street then to Town Hall Drive.
+Church Street will be limited to local traffic only.

 OverviewFollowing voter approval of the Transportation Bond Referendum in November 2012, the Town of Morrisville has begun work on the McCrimmon Parkway Extension.
 The Town has partnered with NCDOT on the project in order to leverage state transportation funding with the Town's bond funding, resulting in a two-phase project.
 Phase One construction will be administered by the Town, with Phase Two construction being administered by NCDOT.